5 Ways to Stay Warm During Your Fall Session | Charlottesville Family Photographer

 I accept you for whoever you are, whoever your family is.
 I want to capture your personalities and quirks just the way they are.

-Wrangling kids to a photo session is hard enough work, so I never want my clients to stress over good behavior or perfect smiles during our session.
+Wrangling kids to a photo session is hard enough work, so I never want my clients to stress over "good" behavior, perfect smiles, or awkward moments during our session.
 It's my job to make sure they're comfortable with me and having fun.
 I'm always up for the challenge of making your sweet kiddos feel like my camera isn't even there.

 I think photographers talk a lot about the physical ways to prepare for a session (what to bring, how to coordinate outfits, the perfect locations) and forget about the self-care part.
 So this post is me remembering that!

 Self-care (and a little bit of treat yo'self) can go a long way in making you feel beautiful and confident in front of the camera.
 And when you feel great, you're able to connect with your family on a whole other level.

 So before your next maternity or family session, give some of these a try!

 Laura Richards is a maternity, newborn and family photographer in Roanoke, Va., who specializes in heirloom-quality albums, wall art, prints and more.
 Learn all about the experience, the art and the collections she offers.